ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/vendor-contributions/index.md

 *   Provide a troubleshooting channel for developers.
 *   Respond to any and all bug filings related to their service.

-### Level one example
+### Level 1 example

 [**amp-ad**](../../../components/reference/amp-ad.md)

-If you are an ad technology provider looking to integrate with AMP, read the [development overview](https://github.com/ampproject/amphtml/tree/master/ads#overview) or jump to the [developer instructions](https://github.com/ampproject/amphtml/tree/master/ads#developer-guidelines-for-a-pull-request) for adding your support to [`amp-ad`](../../../components/reference/amp-ad.md).
+Ad providers should read the [development overview](https://github.com/ampproject/amphtml/tree/master/ads#overview) and the [developer instructions](https://github.com/ampproject/amphtml/tree/master/ads#developer-guidelines-for-a-pull-request) for adding your support to [`amp-ad`](../../../components/reference/amp-ad.md).
 Depending on the ad technology your company provides, you might find [these integration instructions ](/content/amp-dev/documentation/guides-and-tutorials/contribute/vendor-contributions/ad-integration-guide.md?format=ads)useful.

-There are 90+ ad providers who have added support for advertising related features like amp-ad.
+There are many ad providers who have added support for advertising related features like amp-ad.
 Here is a [sample pull request](https://github.com/ampproject/amphtml/pull/2299) from the ad network [Criteo](https://github.com/ampproject/amphtml/blob/master/ads/criteo.md).

-## Level two contribution
+## Level 2 contribution

-Level two vendor contributions share components.
+Level 2 vendor contributions share components.
 All logic is checked into the AMP repository, and no custom Javascript can be loaded into an iframe.
 Vendors add configurations or features to existing components to implement their functionalities.
 If such a component does not exist they may propose a new one.

-All business logic is checked into AMP repo, but the only vendor specific logic checked in is a vendor configuration.
+All business logic is checked into AMP repository, but the only vendor specific logic checked in is a vendor configuration.
 If component works with a vendor provided config file, no design review is needed.
 If the vendor configuration implements a new feature or new component it will need to pass AMP’s design review.

 ### Vendor expectations

-*   Adding a new vendor to an existing level two contribution typically does not need a design review.
-Vendor can just follow the documentation of that component.
+*   Adding a new vendor to an existing level 2 contribution typically does not need a design review.
+The vendor can follow the documentation of that component.
-*   Proposing a new component for level two contribution will need to be generic and shareable by other vendors.
+*   Proposing a new component for level 2 contribution will need to be generic and shareable by other vendors.

-### Level two examples
+### Level 2 examples

 [**amp-analytics**](../../../components/reference/amp-analytics.md)